mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/documentation-style-guide.md

 	.. tab:: TabNameA

 		Tab text goes here.
-This content displays by default when users visit this page.
+Users see this content when users visit this page.

 	.. tab:: TabNameB